Here's everything we know about Apple's next MacBook Pro

-Apple just sent around invitations to an event occurring on October 27, and rumour has it’s for new Macs announcements.
+Apple is hosting an event on Thursday, October 27, and likely to announce some new Mac computers.

 About time, too, because the MacBook Pro as we know it has barely changed since it was released in 2009, save for a slimmer design, spec updates, and a sharper Retina display.